Ozzie Albies Preview, Player Props: Braves vs. Dodgers

-On Friday, Ozzie Albies (batting .340 in his past 10 games) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 10:10 PM ET.
+On Saturday, Ozzie Albies (batting .340 in his past 10 games) and the Atlanta Braves face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 9:10 PM ET.

-He racked up three hits (going 3-for-5) in his most recent game against the Rockies.
+He had a one-hit showing in his most recent game (1-for-5) against the Dodgers.

 Ozzie Albies Game Info & Props vs. the Dodgers